Copyright © 2015 Alexey Sokolov <alexey-irc@asokolov.org>

 For the use case of bouncers directing query responses to the appropriate client, there exists prior art in the form of the znc module route_replies.
 The complexities and limitations of that module were a primary motivation for the standardised approach described in this specification.

-Software supporting labeled-response: Ergo, IRCCloud Teams, InspIRCd, UnrealIRCd, AdiIRC, mIRC, gamja, IRCCloud, PIRC.pl web client, CoreIRC, Goguma, IRCCloud (as Server), pounce (as Server), pounce (as Client), soju (as Client), BitBot, Limnoria, ircrobots, Kitteh IRC Client Library, Matrix2051
+Software supporting labeled-response: Ergo, IRCCloud Teams, InspIRCd, UnrealIRCd, AdiIRC, Halloy, mIRC, senpai, gamja, IRCCloud, PIRC.pl web client, CoreIRC, Goguma, IRCCloud (as Server), pounce (as Server), pounce (as Client), soju (as Client), BitBot, Limnoria, ircrobots, Kitteh IRC Client Library, Matrix2051